khulnasoft/khulnasoft/doc/dev/background-information/ci/index.md

 <span class="badge badge-note">SOC2/GN-105</span> <span class="badge badge-note">SOC2/GN-106</span>

-Sourcegraph uses a continuous integration (CI) and delivery tool, [Buildkite](#buildkite-pipelines), to help ensure a [consistent](#pipeline-health) build, test and deploy process.
+Khulnasoft uses a continuous integration (CI) and delivery tool, [Buildkite](#buildkite-pipelines), to help ensure a [consistent](#pipeline-health) build, test and deploy process.
 Software changes are systematically required to complete all steps within the continuous integration tool workflow prior to production deployment, in addition to being [peer reviewed](../pull_request_reviews.md).

-Sourcegraph also maintains a variety of tooling on [GitHub Actions](#github-actions) for continuous integration and repository maintainence purposes.
+Khulnasoft also maintains a variety of tooling on [GitHub Actions](#github-actions) for continuous integration and repository maintainence purposes.

 > NOTE: To learn more about testing in particular, see our [testing principles](../testing_principles.md).